fiskl-accounting/help-docs/docs/using-fiskl/invoicing/invoice-create.md

 You can style the invoice using themes, colors and fonts.
 These are all done in the [Template](../../getting-started/templates-and-brands) under `Themes`, `Colours` and `Fonts`.

 :::info[warning]
-Any changes to the templates will affect all templates sent using the same template
+Any changes to the templates will affect all invoices using that template.
 :::

 #### Line itmes